 Figure CB-02 shows monthly anomalies of copepod species richness during 1996-present.
 This time series is derived by taking the average number of species for each month, then subtracting the observed monthly average for that month.

 Note that three pronounced changes in copepod species richness lagged the PDO and ONI by about 6 months.
 The first of these was in 1998, when a change to a negative anomaly of species richness in December was preceded by sign changes of the PDO and ONI in July.
 The second pronounced change was seen in 2002, with the shift to a positive anomaly of copepod species richness in November, which followed changes in the PDO and ONI in August and April, respectively.

 The third and most pronounced change occurred followed the switch to a positive PDO in the beginning of 2014.
-Species richness in the autumn of 2014 through 2015 has been the highest we have observed since 1996.
+Species richness from the autumn of 2014 through 2016 has been the highest we have observed since 1996.
 These species are subtropical and tropical in origin and were delivered to the continental shelf in the warm water mass called “The Blob”.
-The exact origin of these species is a topic of ongoing study, but we do know that these are not coastal species that are often delivered to Oregon via northward flowing coastal currents as occurs during El Niño events.
+The exact origin of these species is a topic of ongoing study, but we do know that these are not coastal species that are often delivered to Oregon via northward flowing coastal currents as occurs during El Niño events (Peterson et al. 2017).